sjadrian/Rest-API-EmployeeManagement/README.md

 # Rest-API-EmployeeManagement
-A simple Rest-API EmployeeManagement System made using Spring Boot that facilitates Create, Read, Update, and Delete (CRUD) methods.
+Backend Employee Management System Rest API with Spring Boot, enabling seamless execution of Create, Read, Update, and Delete (CRUD) operations, all connected to a local MySQL server